 - As Scarce as Hen's Teeth

-The Birds: Hens, like all birds, don't have teeth, so this idiom describes scarcity.
+The Birds: Hens, like all birds, don't have teeth, so this idiom describes scarcity or low supplies.
 Birds don't need teeth, however, as their bill shapes are adapted to different foods and foraging styles.

 - As the Crow Flies

-The Birds: Birds do not rely on roads or established routes, and instead can fly direct to their destination, easily soaring above obstacles.
+The Birds: Birds do not rely on roads, tracks, or established routes, and instead can fly direct to their destination, easily soaring above obstacles.

 - Birds of a Feather Flock Together

 The Birds: Many birds are gregarious and congregate in flocks, though the flocks are not always just a single type of bird and mixed flocks are common, especially in winter.

 The Birds: Birds have superior senses, especially vision, and top predators such as raptors have exceptional eyesight, spotting prey from incredible distances, even in low light or conditions with poor visibility.

 - The Early Bird Catches the Worm